cryptape/dapp-demos/pet-shop/README.md

 The Adopt button will becomes disabled and the text will change to 'Success'.
 Melisa in the first row is an example.

 ---
-# Where is the difference
+# Where are the differences

 From here, we assume you already read the [pet-shop-box- tutorial](https://truffleframework.com/tutorials/pet-shop), cause we will **focus on different parts** between these two demos.